lobophf/novo_templace_CN/README.md

 ## Submission:
 Before proceed by submitting, review our [Submission Preparation Checklist](https://periodicos.ufsm.br/cienciaenatura/about/submissions) and provide all necessary files on our platform, including the generated pdf.

+## License
+This application is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/ License), as found in the [LICENSE](./LICENSE) file.